 Pieter’s research focusses on the societal aspects of digital and biological technologies.
 His most recent work sits at the intersection of digitalisation, media, security and democracy.
-This resulted in several publications: Digitalisation of the news - Online news consumption, disinformation and personalisation in The Netherlands (2018), Cyber resilience with new technology – An opportunity and a necessity (2020) and Digital threats to democracy - On new technology and disinformation (2020).
+This resulted in several publications: Digitalisation of the news - Online news consumption, disinformation and personalisation in The Netherlands (2018), Cyber resilience with new technology – An opportunity and a necessity (2020), Digital threats to democracy - On new technology and disinformation (2020), Harmful Behaviour Online (2021) and Tackling Deepfakes in European Policy (2021).
 He also co-authored opinions published in national news outlets.
-Currently, he conducts research on deepfakes and synthetic media for the European Parliament and a study on deviant behavior on the internet.
+Currently, he conducts research on digital infrastructures in space and digital dependence.
 He is frequently asked to comment on issues related to mis- and disinformation.
 Previously he contributed to research on synthetic biology, open science and blockchain.
 In his capacity as acquisition manager he initiates and facilitates the process that leads to strong proposals for new (international) projects across the full spectrum of the Rathenau Instituut work programme.

 In his research, Pieter benefits from his hands-on experience with technology.
 By combining co-creation methods and experience design he conducts interactive workshops and gives engaging presentations across the world, including several TEDx Talks.
 His understanding of the value of artistic and design research has led to the initiation of an Artist in Residence position in the Rathenau Instituut.
 Previously he was a guest lecturer at the Art Science interfaculty of the Royal Academy of Art.
 Currently he is a member of advisory committees of the Creative Industries Fund NL.

 Pieter was a member of the Future Open Council and Digital Future Society Thinktank of the World Mobile Congress Barcelona and a member of the Human Practices Executive Committee of the international biotechnology student competition iGEM in Boston.